wwwg/UltraTypeBot/README.md

 <br>
 [Quick Chrome extension install](https://chrome.google.com/webstore/detail/ultratype-nitrotype-bot/ojnekafghcgoeljjlpkbomihnlefdbpa)

 UltraType is a fast, easy to use bot for NitroType.com.
-UltraType provides unique features that no other bot has implemented, such as customizable WPM and accuracy.
+UltraType provides unique features that no other bot has implemented, such as customizable WPM / accuracy, and an API to write your own features to the bot, and NitroType itself.

 # How do I install UltraType?